 I handed my resignation letter in, which is one of the hardest things I’ve done, I think, but I’m very happy I did so.
 And that was it.
 Six months later I was out on my own, a struggling hypnotherapist.

 HTA: Everyone is always curious about the next question: how and when was HTA born?

 Igor Ledochowski: Informally, the business that became the Hypnosis Training Academy started in December 2004 when I first pitched the idea to Cliff who would go on to become my business partner.
 At the time it was called Street Hypnosis.
-Actually I bought the website in 2000, when I was really heavy into hypnosis, after having seen, actually having watched, Darren Brown’s special.
+Actually, I bought the website in 2000, when I was really heavy into hypnosis, after having seen, actually having watched, Darren Brown’s special.
 His first special was on New Year’s Eve 2000, so the millennium.
-I had just came home from a New Year’s Eve party, his special was on, so I watched it.
+I had just come home from a New Year’s Eve party, his special was on, so I watched it.

 And for me the reason was this.
 For me it encapsulated the spirit of what I wanted to do, which is, take hypnosis out of the therapy room and into everyday life.
 To me that was what street hypnosis, the title, encapsulated, was the idea of taking it to the streets.